veerreshr/veerreshr/README.md

 ![Cover](https://user-images.githubusercontent.com/59141533/127784809-df868c05-78b0-4b53-8d87-39bf74136d3a.png)

-<p >I’m a 3rd Year CSE Undergraduate student 🎓.
+<p >I’m a final Year CSE Undergraduate student 🎓.
 I do web developement and loves to learn and explore, I am currenlt doing my 100DaysOfCode challenge for learning and revising DSA concepts, Core computer science subjects and Fundamentals of devops.
  <li>You can access my Portfolio page by visiting this link <a href="https://veereshr.netlify.app">veereshr.netlify.app</a></li>
  <li>More of my projects are displayed in a structured manner at <a href="https://veereshr.netlify.app/moreprojects">veereshr.netlify.app/moreprojects</a></li>
   <li> Reach out to me @ <a href="mailto:veerreshr@gmail.com">veerreshr@gmail.com</a> </li>